MarcusHoltz/marcusholtz.github.io/_posts/2023-07-17-dns-download-photo.md

 ### Download and run the script

-If you want to just create MarcusHoltz.jpg and if this even works, use the line below:
+If you want to just create MarcusHoltz.jpg and see if this even works, use the line below:

 ```bash
 wget https://raw.githubusercontent.com/MarcusHoltz/DNS-photo-download/main/downloadmarcusholtz.sh && chmod +x downloadmarcusholtz.sh && /bin/bash downloadmarcusholtz.sh